How To Build An Apple Airplay Speaker System For Around $100 [Back to Products]

 3. Wireless Streaming

 Alright, the third and last piece to this puzzle is the key to our audio streaming capabilities: we need an Apple Airport Express unit.
 These are the small, square Apple wireless airports.
-Apple has produced 2 different models: the original one (M9470LL/A, model A1084) and the newer one (MB321LL/A, model A1264).
-Either one will work for our purposes, the A1084 was first manufactured around 2007, so it's a 802.11g unit, which means it maxes out at 54 Mbps in theory.
-The other unit is the newer one, the 802.11n capable unit, which you will find on the Apple store for $99.
-I do not recommend spending that much money, though.
-If you head to eBay, you should be able to get an A1084 for about $35 to $40 max.
-That will work great, since audio streaming only needs a tiny fraction of that bandwidth.
-As a bonus, you can use the airport as a fully capable wireless access point in your house or apartment.
+Apple has produced three different models: the original one (M9470LL/A, model A1084), a newer one (MB321LL/A known as model A1264 in 2012), and the most recent one (MC414LL/A, model A1392 - which adds an additional Ethernet port, new design, and simultaneous dual band, but aside from those minor tweaks it's basically unchanged).
+Either one of them will work for our purposes, the A1084 was first manufactured around 2007, so it's a 802.11g unit, which means it maxes out at 54 Mbps, but that will work fine since audio streaming only needs a tiny fraction of that bandwidth.
+The newer units are 802.11n capable units, and you will find them on the Apple store for $99 or on Amazon for a little less, about $89.
+If you head to eBay, you may be able to find an old A1084 for about $35 to $40 but keep in mind this is older technology by today's standards.
+If you also want to also use the airport as a wireless access point in your house or apartment, I recommend you get the newer model.
 It can join you existing network, act as a repeater, or create a network of its own.
 It has an ethernet 10/100 port, a USB port for printer sharing, and most importantly, a 3.5mm audio jack!
 That precious jack is what we are going to connect to the Lepai amplifier.
+I think it's worth noting that the reason the airports are so well suited for the purpose of streaming music is because they have a high performance DAC built-in (digital-to-analog converters).
+You can bypass the internal DAC and use your own by connecting a mini-tosklink cable to the audio jack if you prefer, but in most cases it will not be worth it.
+You would have to spend many hundreds of dollars, even thousands, to get noticeably superior sound.
+The built-in DAC is just very good to excellent.

 4. The Cables